osman144/js-notes/7-sorting/5-quick-sort.md

 > When array size is doubled, call stack increases by one (Not satisfied with the answer coz this reasoning fails at merge sort)

+### Tips
+- The run time of quick sort depends in part on where you select the pivot.
+- Ideally the pivot should be chosen so that it's roughly the median value in the data set you're sorting.
+- For simplicty, can choose the pivot to be the first element (this can have consequences later).

 ## Implementation
 ```javascript
 function quickSort(array) {